katekats/Multi-Domain-Active-Learning/README.md

 Then the same script with SPECIFIC as embedding type to calculate the domain-specific embeddings of each of the 16 domains:

 __python autoencoder_gen_spec_embeddings.py --embedding-type SPECIFIC__

+**Data Splitting**

+We proceed with augmenting the domain specific embedding data by multiplying them three times and sort them with the general embeddings based on the same sentiment (positive or negative).
+Then, we split the data into 70-10-20 for train-validation-test sets (as in the state-of-the-art).

 **Classification without AL**
 Then we will use the general and specific embeddings that where created previous as inputs of the classifier.
 The domain specific embeddings are augmented by multiplying them three times and then we select the general sentence embeddings from four most similar domains by using the Jensen-Shanon distance.
 We run the script: